Henguin1001/EEL3705-Lab-Template/README.md

 ```bash
 twigtex body.twig.tex
 ```
-This will run both the template compiler and the latex compiler, currently the only way to disable the latex compiler is to name files without the .tex extension or run
+This will run both the template compiler and the latex compiler (pdflatex), currently the only way to disable the latex compiler is to name files without the .tex extension or run
 ```bash
 twigtex body.twig.tex -k